leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 }
 ```

-We need to handle possible additional paths to our realm, so we will write a helper render function that will handle the main logic.
+We need to handle possible additional paths to our realm, so we will write a helper render function to handle the main logic.

-We will generate valid markdown text based on the state of the realm into a `Buffer`, which we will finally convert into a string that will be dispalyed later.
+We will generate valid markdown text based on the state of the realm into a `Buffer`, which we will finally convert into a string that will be displayed later.

 ```
 func renderHomepage() string {